lightbend/config/README.md

  - Use `myConfig.root().render()` to get a `Config` printed out as a string with comments showing where each value came from.

-### Supports Java 6 and Later
+### Supports Java 8 and Later

-Currently the library is maintained against Java 6.
-It does not build with Java 5.
+Currently the library is maintained against Java 8, but version 1.2.1 and earlier will work with Java 6.

 ### Rationale for Supported File Formats